 Rare-colored Pomeranians are one the most exciting developments in this delightful breed.
 When considering a rare color Pom, it's important to find a reputable breeder with good breeding practices.

-Some rare Pomeranian colors are disqualified by the Pomeranian Breed Standard of the American Kennel Club.
+The Pomeranian Breed Standard of the American Kennel Club disqualifies some rare Pomeranian colors.
 If you are not planning to show your Pomeranian in competitions, this shouldn’t affect your decision to own a rare color.

-No matter whether Pomeranians are lavender, sable, blue, or white, they'll all inherit the Pom’s signature temperament.
-The rarest colored Pomeranians are sweet and charming like other Poms.
+No matter whether Pomeranians are lavender, sable, blue, or white, they’ll all inherit the Pom’s signature temperament.
+The rarest colored Pomeranians are sweet like other Poms.

 Coat color will not affect your dog’s personality.
 Even if your Pom is a disqualifying color, he’ll still have that playful Pomeranian temperament.

 Please do your research before buying a Pomeranian.
 Sacrificing your dog’s future health is not worth the bragging rights of having a rare dog.
-Be a responsible dog owner, and enjoy your dog’s long healthy years as a result.
+Be a responsible dog owner, and enjoy your dog’s long, healthy years.

 I hope you enjoyed reading this article!
 If you have any comments, please do let me know.
 I am always happy to hear from my readers.